 Washington, DC 20024-2126

 The Benjamin and Vladka Meed Registry of Holocaust Survivors is located in the Holocaust Survivors and Victims Resource Center on the second floor of the Museum.
-The Resource Center is open to the public from 10 a.m. until 5 p.m. every day.
+The Resource Center is open to the public from 10 a.m. until 5 p.m.
+Monday through Friday.
 The Resource Center is closed on federal holidays and Yom Kippur.